 - A local or county history written during the late 1800s might have the only written documentation about a small hamlet or village where your ancestors lived.
 Small villages might have lost their identity through the years and either became a part of a larger jurisdiction or, worse, ceased to exist.
 A county history written when the small village existed can provide details about a long-lost residence.

-- Pictures, drawings, and illustrations are typically found in many local and family histories.
+- Pictures, drawings, and illustrations are typically found in many local and county histories.
 Take the time to view them; look for hidden details and clues that might help with your research.

 Many biographies included in these histories were solicited and a fee paid by the family for inclusion in the book.
 This situation lent itself to embellishment of accomplishments and status within the community.
 Many biographies were unedited and unverified by the publishers, so they went to print exactly as the family wrote and submitted them.

-The indexes can often be incomplete and are rarely an every name index.
+The index, if there is one included in the book, can often be incomplete and is rarely an every name index.
 Not finding your ancestor’s name in the index of a county history does not necessarily mean that he won’t be mentioned in the pages of the text.
 Often, only the most prominent of men were indexed.
 Reading or scanning through the pages of the book might lead to fascinating discoveries.
 If you are fortunate enough to find a digitized version of the county history online, it may be keyword searchable.

-Historical and genealogical societies typically have local histories in their holdings.
-To locate an historical or genealogical society in your research area, visit the state pages at the US GenWeb Project.
-Many state pages also include a list of societies with links to their websites.
-You might also search the Internet for a genealogical society by entering the local jurisdiction (town, city, or county) followed by the words “genealogical society” or “genealogy society” in the search engine search box.
+Societies: Genealogical and historical societies may have local histories in their holdings or may be able to point you to a repository that holds physical copies or microform of that county’s history.
+To locate a genealogical or historical society in your research area, visit the state pages at the US GenWeb Project.
+Many state pages include a list of societies with contact information and links to their websites.
+You may also search the Internet for a genealogical society by entering the local jurisdiction (town, city, or county) followed by the words “genealogical society” or “genealogy society” in the search engine box.

-Local public and academic libraries may hold local and county histories in their collection.
+Libraries: Many public and academic libraries hold published county histories in their collections.
 To find a library in your research locality, the library locator page on the Internet Public Library website is an excellent starting point.
-After you locate a library, check their online catalog to identify the extent of their holdings.
-You might also contact the library directly via e-mail or snail mail to ask if they have county histories in their holdings.
-Not all libraries catalog all items.
-Don’t overlook college and university libraries.
-Many of these academic libraries have Special Collections of local history resources.
+There are several links on this web page that will allow you to search for libraries in specific geographic locations.
+After you locate a library, check the online catalog to identify the extent of the library’s holdings.
+You might also contact the library directly to ask if they have county histories in their holdings.
+And don’t overlook college and university libraries.
+Many of these academic libraries have a Special Collections department with local history resources.

 Print Publications can also help you to identify if a county history book exists for your research area.
 These books are available in larger libraries with genealogical collections, academic libraries, and often through interlibrary loan: